-Dockless Vehicles are small vehicles, such as scooter, bikes, and e-bikes, available for rent to get you where you need to go.
+Dockless Vehicles are small vehicles, such as e-scooters and e-bikes, available for rent to get you where you need to go.
 “Dockless” Vehicles do not need to be parked in a bike rack or any other designated location (the dock).
 They are equipped with GPS technology and can be parked nearly anywhere - just remember to ride and park courteously!

-Department of Transportation encourages all roadway users to be safe, obey all traffic laws, and share the road.
-With new forms of mobility on the road, be alert and courteous to other roadway users.
+The Baltimore City Department of Transportation encourages all roadway users to be safe, obey all traffic laws, and share the road.
+With new forms of mobility on the road, everyone should be alert and courteous to other roadway users.

 Scooter and bicycle users should know the following laws:

-- Scooters and bicycles should ride in bicycle facilities where available and on the right side of the lane where there is no bike lane.
+Scooters and bicycles should ride in bicycle facilities were available and on the right side of the lane where there is no bike lane.

 Drivers should know the following laws: